bspeice/speice.io/_posts/2018-06-25-dateutil-parser-to-rust.md

 As another Python quirk, **be very careful about [long nested if-elif-else blocks](https://github.com/dateutil/dateutil/blob/16561fc99361979e88cccbd135393b06b1af7e90/dateutil/parser/_parser.py#L494-L568)**.
 I used to think that Python's whitespace was just there to get you to format your code correctly.
 I think that no longer.
-It's way too easy to close an extra block and have incredibly weird issues in the logic.
+It's way too easy to close a block too early and have incredibly weird issues in the logic.
+Make sure you use an editor that displays indentation levels so you can keep things straight.

 **Rust macros are not free.** I originally had the [main test body](https://github.com/bspeice/dtparse/blob/b0e737f088eca8e83ab4244c6621a2797d247697/tests/compat.rs#L63-L217) wrapped up in a macro using [pyo3](https://github.com/PyO3/PyO3).
 It took two minutes to compile.
 After [moving things to a function](https://github.com/bspeice/dtparse/blob/e017018295c670e4b6c6ee1cfff00dbb233db47d/tests/compat.rs#L76-L205) compile times dropped down to ~5 seconds.
-Turns out 150 lines * 100 tests = a lot of redundant code.
+Turns out 150 lines * 100 tests = a lot of redundant code to be compiled.
 My new rule of thumb is that any macros longer than 10-15 lines are actually functions that need to be liberated, man.

 Finally, **I really miss list comprehensions and dictionary comprehensions.**